 This court has been recreated in the same location, and AHS will be hosting heritage tennis demonstrations throughout July and August 2015.

-The exhibit will cover a full range of tennis history as Aurora Historical Society explores the history of tennis from it’s roots in twelfth century France, to its standardization in nineteenth century England, to its spread into Canada, and finally to its impact in Canadian culture.
-Highlights to lookout for include tennis rackets ranging from the 1880s to 1987, vintage tennis clothing, images of Canadian Professional Tennis players, and more.
+The exhibit will cover a full range history as Aurora Historical Society explores the history of tennis from it’s roots in twelfth century France, to its standardization in nineteenth century England, to its spread into Canada, and finally to its impact in Canadian culture.
+Highlights to lookout for include rackets ranging from the 1880s to 1987, vintage clothing, images of Canadian Professional Tennis players, and more.

 Aurora Historical Society (AHS)